 “The lutein and zeaxanthin content in the yolk is surprisingly high relative to other food products, and may be a reason to recommend eggs over other foods,” says Frank.
 “Though they aren’t necessarily athlete compounds, they’re strongly related to eye, skin, and general health.”

-The Healthiest Way to Cook Eggs
+What’s the Healthiest Way to Cook Eggs

 “Frying the egg is probably going to diminish the antioxidant value compared to something like steaming,” says Kashey.
 “The lower the temperature of the cooking method, the better, at least in terms of preserving antioxidant capacity.
-The antioxidant levels are cut in half or more when they’re boiled, fried, or microwaved, so if that’s a priority I would opt for lower temperature cooking methods.”
+The antioxidant levels are cut in half or more when they’re boiled, fried, or microwaved, so if that’s a priority, I would opt for lower temperature cooking methods.”

 Steve Hanson from Project Swole added his take: